stacks-network/sbtc-docs/src/how-to-signer-config.md

 - 'private_key': the private key of the signer, used for signing sBTC transactions.
 - 'stacks_node_rpc_url': the stacks node running the stackerDB instance which is used for signer communication and transaction monitoring and broadcasting.
 - 'bitcoin_node_rpc_url': the bitcoin node used for transaction monitoring and broadcasting.
-- 'revealer_url': the revealer server used to monitor for incoming deposit transactions.
+- 'revealer_rpc_url': the revealer server used to monitor for incoming deposit transactions.

 ## Discretionary Options